Master of Arts in Teaching

 - A nonrefundable $75 transcript evaluation fee

-- Official transcripts from all colleges/universities attended must be mailed to the Division of Graduate Studies.
+- Official transcripts from all colleges/universities attended must be mailed to the Office of Graduate Admissions.

 - Combined undergraduate grade point average (GPA) of at least 3.0 from all completed coursework